The Fundamental Theorem for locally projective geometries: Locally affino-projective geometries

-Any geometry of Möbius $X$ is \textbf{locally affine} (that is to say, $X/x$ is an affine space for any $x\in X$).
-Conversely, by a theorem of Maurer \cite{Maurer}, any locally affine geometry $X$ of dimension $\geq 4$ is isomorphic to a geometry of Möbius.
-This result extends to the locally affine geometries of dimension $3$ fulfilling the bundle theorem (Kahn \cite{Kahn1},\cite{Kahn0}).
+Any geometry of M\"obius $X$ is \textbf{locally affine} (that is to say, $X/\!\!/x$ is an affine space for any $x\in X$).
+Conversely, by a theorem of M\"aurer \cite{Maurer}, any locally affine geometry $X$ of dimension $\geq 4$ is isomorphic to a geometry of M\"obius.
+This result extends to locally affine geometries of dimension $3$ fulfilling the bundle theorem (Kahn \cite{Kahn1},\cite{Kahn0}).